Guillem Farrés

 Guillem Farrés Plaza (born 31 March 2003) is a Spanish professional motocross racer.
 Farrés has competed full-time in the Motocross World Championship since the 2025 season, after making wildcard appearances in 2021 and 2022.

 After impressing at European Championship-level in Europe, Farrés was offered the opportunity to compete as a factory rider in America from late 2022 to 2024.
 With injuries hampering his time in the States, he returned to Europe to compete for Triumph's factory MX2 team.

 Farrés has represented Spain at the Motocross des Nations on two occasions, most recently at the 2025 edition.

 During the 2022 season, Farrés won the Youngster Cup class within the ADAC MX Masters.

+In 2026 he won the MX2 World Championship, making history for Triumph also with it being their first World Motocross title.

 Career

 Junior career

 Coming from a family with an offroad motorcycling background, Farrés began competing at a young age and in 2013 finished ninth in the MX65 class of the Spanish Motocross Championship.
 Staying Kawasaki mounted, he moved up to compete on an 85cc motorcycle in 2014.
 His results improved significantly in 2015, where he finished fifth in the MX85 class in Spain, taking a race win and several podiums in the class.
 Farrés finished fifth again in the same class in 2016, a season which also saw him make his debut in the European Motocross Championship, scoring five points in the EMX85 class.